mrazomej/BarBay.jl/docs/src/index.md

 Welcome to the documentation of `BayesFitness.jl`!
 The accompanying paper, *Bayesian inference of relative fitness on high-throughput pooled competition assays*, explains all of the biological and mathematical background needed to understand this package.
-Here, we only focus on how to use the package, assuming the user already understands the objective of inferring the posterior probability distribution of the relative fitness of mutant strains in a pooled competition assay.
+Here, we mainly focus on how to use the package, assuming the user already understands the objective of inferring the posterior probability distribution of the relative fitness of mutant strains in a pooled competition assay.